Office for Research

 Research Outreach and Compliance - We are Animal Use and IACUC, Human Subjects and IRB; Biosafety, Responsible Conduct of Research; Financial Conflict of Interest in Sponsored Projects; Export Control - from vendor clearance to travel "out of country".
 We also coordinate STEM Diversity and Outreach, the CITI training program, the use of controlled substances in research and Undergraduate Research.
 The review for use of Unmanned Aircraft System for research projects procedure is handled here.
 The Research Outreach and Compliance team is available for assistance.

-Innovation & Collaboration - ISU's talented researchers and students push the boundaries of innovation independently and collaboratively with private-sector partners.
-To promote scientific developments and develop partnerships the Technology Commercialization office is available to support these endeavors.
+Innovation - ISU's talented researchers and students push the boundaries of innovation independently and collaboratively.
+To promote scientific developments and intellectual property, contact the Director of Research Contracts at 208-282-3478.

 One Minute With a Researcher

 The Office for Research is proud to present our YouTube series where researchers across campus provide insight into their areas of study.

 Rapid Wildfire Rehabilitation - NASA Space for U.S.

 The unspoiled landscape of Idaho draws—and awes—hundreds of thousands of visitors each year.
 From its snow-capped mountains to its steep gorges, the Gem State truly sparkles in the Northwest.

 But regular bouts of dryness and wildfires make Idaho, with its picturesque rough terrain and shrubby steppes, especially vulnerable to wildfires.
 The 2015 wildfire season was a record for the U.S. as a whole, and in Idaho, which suffered its worst fire season in nearly 90 years, the Soda Fire was one of the largest.